sanjeevh1/sas_core_planner/README.md

 docker run -p 8080:8080 sanjeevh219/sas_core_planner:production

-Then, open your browser and go to https://sanjeevh1.github.io/sas_core_planner/frontend/home.html
+Then, download the frontend folder of this repository and open home.html.